 The LCR represents a 30 days stress scenario with combined assumptions covering both bank specific and market wide stresses.
 These assumptions are applied to contractual data representing the main liquidity risk drivers at banks to determine cash outflows within the 30 days stress scenario.
 The LCR requires that UAE banks should always be able to cover the net cash outflow with HQLAs at the minimum LCR determined by the UAE Central Bank.
 The Basel III accord requires that this minimum is 100 per cent.
 The Liquidity Notice describes in detail eligible HQLAs for this purpose.
-As noted under "COVID-19" above, as part of the TESS, banks that are subject to the LCR are able to fall below the regulatory LCR requirement of 100 per cent. provided that their LCR is higher than or equal to 70 per cent.
-Other banks are able to fall below the regulatory ELAR requirement of 10 per cent. provided that their ELAR is higher or equal to 7 per cent.
-The changes to the LCR and ELAR are applicable until 31 December 2021, subject to having fully utilised the limit available under zero cost facility of the TESS.
-See "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of Notes issued under the Programme - Liquidity risks - The Bank's cash flow from its operations may not be sufficient at all times to meet its contractual and contingent payment obligations" and "Risk Management" for more information.
+See "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Notes - Liquidity risks - The Bank's cash flow from its operations may not be sufficient at all times to meet its contractual and contingent payment obligations" and "Risk Management" for more information.